-Figure 9 compares the capabilities of evaluated tools by using them to rank the top-20 critical RCGs with size metric in Topology A, B and C. We only evaluate the performance of RepAudit on Topology D, because MCS and FSA are too slow for Topology D. As shown in Figure 9, RepAudit not only runs much faster than the compared auditing tools MCS and FSA, but also obtains 100% accurate the top-20 critical RCGs.
+Topology D, because MCS and FSA are too slow for Topology D. As shown in Figure 8, RepAudit not only runs much faster than the compared auditing tools MCS and FSA, but also obtains 100% accurate the top-20 critical RCGs.
 For MCS, which is implemented based on minimal cut-set algorithm, although it can also obtain the 100% accurate results, the running time is not acceptable in practice.
 For example, for the Topology C, MCS needs more than 2048 minutes to get the result.
 On the other hand, because FSA is implemented based on randomized sampling algorithm, it can run faster than MCS.
 However, as the sizes of target datasets increase, the accuracy of the FSA is significantly affected.
 For example in Topology C, FSA with 104 sampling rounds can only detect less than 20% critical RCGs.
-On the contrary, RepAudit can get 100% accurate results within 13 minutes.
+On the contrary, RepAudit can get 100% accurate results within 20 minutes.
 The reason RepAudit can work much better than MCS and FSA in both accuracy and efficiency aspects is RepAudit is built upon modern WP-MaxSAT solver, which is equipped with many smart heuristic algorithms.